mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasBackupScheduleSpec defines the desired state of AtlasBackupSchedule
+AtlasBackupScheduleSpec defines the desired state of AtlasBackupSchedule.

 <table>
     <thead>